caseyfee/PopQuiz_java/README.md

 ## Description

 This website was created from scratch to create a fun quiz individuals can take to showcase my new JavaScript knowledge.
+It was my best attempt to fulfill all requirements, however after going down a number of different rabbit hole strategies, this is what I have working.

 To create this quiz, I utilized the following skills:

 - Event listeners;
 - Hearty psuedo-coding;